rabellan/SafetyNet/README.md

     import requests
     ```

-6. Set path to the .csv file
+6. Set the path to the .csv file
     ```
     sf_orig_clean = Path("SF_Crime_Data_from_2018_to_Present_CLEANED.csv")
     sf_orig_df = pd.read_csv(sf_orig_clean)
     sf_orig_df.tail()
     ```

-7. San Francisco, according to "Police Department Incident Reports: 2018 to Present" dataset, has 41 neighborhoods
+7. Count the number of neighborhood based on the San Francisco "Police Department Incident Reports: 2018 to Present" dataset.
+There should be a total of 41 neighborhoods.

-    #### count total number of neighborhoods:
+    #### Count the total number of neighborhoods:
     number_of_hoods = sf_orig_df['Analysis Neighborhood'].nunique()
     print(f"San Francisco, according to \"Police Department Incident Reports: 2018 to Present\" dataset, has {number_of_hoods} neighborhoods)

 8. The dataframe, sf_by_neighborhood_ct, consist of stats grouped by 'Analysis Neighborhood'

-    #### Acounting total number of incidents by neighborhood
-    #### group by 1 variable
+    #### Acount the total number of incidents by neighborhood and group by 1 variable
     ```
     sf_by_neighborhood_ct=pd.DataFrame(sf_orig_df.groupby('Analysis Neighborhood').count())
     sf_by_neighborhood_ct